-- .1 Provide paint products meeting MPI "Environmentally Friendly" E2 or E3 ratings based on VOC (EPA Method 24) content levels. - .2 Where indoor air quality (odour) is a problem, use only MPI listed materials having a minimum E2 or E3 rating.
+.1 Provide paint products meeting MPI "Environmentally Friendly" E2 or E3 ratings based on VOC (EPA Method 24) content levels.

-1.4 SCHEDULING
+.2 Where indoor air quality (odour) is a problem, use only MPI listed materials having a minimum E2 or E3 rating.

-- .1 Submit work schedule for various stages of painting to Contract Administrator for approval.
-Submit schedule minimum of 48 hours in advance of proposed operations. - .2 Obtain written authorization from Contract Administrator for any changes in work schedule. - .3 Schedule painting operations to prevent disruption of occupants in and about the building.
+1.5 SCHEDULING

-.1 Submit product data and manufacturer's installation/application instructions for each paint and coating product.
+- .1 Submit Work schedule for various stages of painting to Contract Administrator for approval.
+Submit schedule minimum of 48 hours in advance of proposed operations. - .2 Obtain written authorization from Contract Administrator for any changes in Work schedule. - .3 Schedule painting operations to prevent disruption of occupants in and about the building.

-- .2 Submit product data for the use and application of paint thinner. - .3 Submit WHMIS MSDS Material Safety Data Sheets.
+- .1 Submit product data and manufacturer's installation/application instructions for each paint and coating product. - .2 Submit product data for the use and application of paint thinner. - .3 Submit WHMIS MSDS Material Safety Data Sheets.
 Indicate VOCs during application and curing. - .4 Upon completion, submit records of products used, records to be included in Operating and Maintenance Manuals.
-List products in relation to finish system and include the following: - .1 Product name, type and use - .2 Manufacturer's product number - .3 Colour numbers - .4 MPI Environmentally Friendly Classification System Rating - .5 Manufacturer's Material Safety Data Sheets (MSDS) - .5 Submit full range colour sample chips to indicate where colour availability is restricted. - .6 Submit duplicate 200 x 300 mm sample panels of each paint with specified paint or coating in colours, gloss/sheen and textures required to MPI Painting Specification Manual standards submitted on the following substrate materials: - .1 3 mm steel plate for finishes over metal surfaces. - .2 13 mm birch plywood for finishes over wood surfaces. - .3 50 mm concrete block for finishes over concrete or concrete masonry surfaces. - .4 13 mm gypsum board for finishes over gypsum board and other smooth surfaces. - .7 When approved, sample panels shall become acceptable standard of quality for appropriate on-site surface with one of each sample retained on-site.
+List products in relation to finish system and include the following: - .1 Product name, type and use - .2 Manufacturer's product number - .3 Colour numbers - .4 MPI Environmentally Friendly Classification System Rating - .5 Manufacturer's Material Safety Data Sheets (MSDS) - .5 Submit full range colour sample chips to indicate where colour availability is restricted. - .6 Submit duplicate 200 x 300 mm sample panels of each paint with specified paint or coating in colours, gloss/sheen and textures required to MPI Painting Specification Manual standards submitted on the following substrate materials: - .1 3 mm steel plate for finishes over metal surfaces. - .2 13 mm birch plywood for finishes over wood surfaces. - .3 50 mm concrete block for finishes over concrete or concrete masonry surfaces. - .4 13 mm gypsum board for finishes over gypsum board and other smooth surfaces. - .7 When approved, sample panels shall become acceptable standard of quality for appropriate on-Site surface with one of each sample retained on-Site. - .8 Submit completed LEED Product Check Sheets and supporting documentation for all Paints and Coatings.